-On March 22, the Treasury Department (Treasury) and the Internal Revenue Service (IRS) issued Notice 2024-30, which modifies prior guidance on the energy community enhancements.
-It further clarifies (a) when offshore facilities are treated as "located in" an energy community, and (b) the requirements for a "Statistical Area Category" of the energy community safe harbor provided in Notice 2023-29, as previously modified by Notice 2023-45 and Notice 2023-47.
-Under the Inflation Reduction Act of 2022 (IRA), projects located in an energy community qualify for enhanced credit amounts for several clean energy tax credits, including investment tax credits (ITC) under Sections 48 and 48E, and production tax credits (PTC) under Sections 45 and 45Y.
+On March 22, the U.S. Department of the Treasury and the Internal Revenue Service issued Notice 2024-30, which modifies prior guidance on energy community enhancements.

+It further clarifies (1) when offshore wind facilities are treated as "located in" an energy community, and (2) the requirements for a statistical area category of the energy community safe harbor provided in Notice 2023-29, as previously modified by Notice 2023-45 and Notice 2023-47.

+Under the Inflation Reduction Act, projects located in an energy community qualify for enhanced credit amounts for several clean energy tax credits, including investment tax credits under Sections 48 and 48E, and production tax credits under Sections 45 and 45Y.

 Notice 2023-29 provided rules for determining what constitutes an energy community and whether property is located in an energy community.
-Treasury and the IRS intend to include the rules in forthcoming proposed regulations concerning energy communities.
+The Treasury and the IRS intend to include the rules in forthcoming proposed regulations concerning energy communities.

 The regulations will apply to taxable years ending after April 4, 2023.
-Until the issuance of the proposed regulations, taxpayers may rely on the rules in Notice 2023-29, as modified by Notice 2023-45, Notice 2023-47, and Notice 2024-30.
+Until the proposed regulations are issued, taxpayers may rely on the rules in Notice 2023-29, as modified by Notice 2023-45, Notice 2023-47 and Notice 2024-30.